 Though he was often mentioned in the series, Chuckles lived most of his life offscreen, appearing only three times, with a different actor portraying him each time.
 He doesn’t appear at all in the famous “Chuckles Bites the Dust” episode, which was ranked #1 on TV Guide‘s 100 Greatest Episodes of All Time.

-Here’s what happens in the episode: Upon hearing of Chuckles’s grisly death, Lou, Murray, Sue Ann, and Ted can’t help making jokes about the absurd circumstances.
+Here’s what happens in the episode: Upon hearing of Chuckles’s grisly death, Lou, Murray, Sue Ann, and Ted can’t help making jokes about the absurdity of the circumstances.
 This offends a disapproving Mary.
 (Hey, Mary, everyone grieves in their own way, okay?)
-The peanut-elephant jokes continue for a good chunk of the episode, with Mary getting increasingly agitated by her friends’ show of disrespect.
+The peanut-elephant jokes continue for a good chunk of the episode, with Mary getting increasingly agitated by what she perceives as her friends’ lack of respect.

 Funeral scene, “Chuckles Bites the Dust,” The Mary Tyler Moore Show (October 25, 1975)

 So go ahead and laugh—or weep—and have a happy National Peanut Day!